Mejituu/spotmicroai-raspberrypi/4. Test your components individually/README.md

 * SD Card with Raspbian Lite
 * Wifi connection (or Ethernet)
 * A computer like the one you are probably using to read this document
 * The Servos connected to a PCA96xx board, and the PCA96xx board connected to the RaspberryPi using I2C
-* The Screen connected to the RaspberryPi using I2C
+* The LCD 16x2 I2C Screen connected to the RaspberryPi
-* XBox/PS4 controller connected to the RaspberryPi using Bluetooth
+* XBoxOne/PS4 controller connected to the RaspberryPi using Bluetooth

 Nothing else, nothing more.
 All set then, lets go!